 To ensure the Development Services Department is providing the most efficient customer service to the public, the following process has been implemented to ensure the required planning approvals are in place before submitting an Application for a Building Permit.
 Planning staff are the first contact for counter or phone inquiries, which ensures that projects can be reviewed for compliance with various planning documents prior to the submission of a “complete" building permit application.
 The purpose is to ensure that customer service is improved for contractors and residents in the Township, by providing them with guidance regarding the items they need to provide and meet with respect of the Township's Zoning By-law, and any other planning related regulations and policies before commencing the building permit process.

-An Application for Zoning Certificate will confirm that the proposed construction meets the regulations of the Township’s Zoning By-law or identify concerns with the proposed work.
+The preliminary Zoning Certificate review will confirm that the proposed construction meets the regulations of the Township's Zoning By-law or identify concerns with the proposed work.
 Planning staff will review the application to determine if the construction is exempt from the requirement of a Zoning Certificate or whether additional approvals are required from other department or agencies.

 The following is the submission sequence: